moomindani/AWS-ETL-Glue-Python/README.md

 This is the S3 location where we will store the RAW data,
 - Name of the Bucket : `data-engg-etl-python`

+Since S3 bucket name is globally unique, you need to replace the bucket name `data-engg-etl-python` with yours.

 ```bash